reactioncommerce/reaction/README.md

 The `collections` object key is where you will access this collection on `context.collections`, and `name` is the collection name in MongoDB.
 We recommend you make these the same if you can.

 The example above will make `context.collections.MyCustomCollection` available in all query and mutation functions, and all functions that receive `context`, such as startup functions.
-Note that usually MongoDB will not actually create the collection until the first time you insert into it.
+Note MongoDB may not actually create the collection until the first time you insert into it.

 You can optionally add indexes for your MongoDB collection: